weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 import PyCodeV3 from '!!raw-loader!/_includes/code/howto/search.hybrid-v3.py';
 import TSCode from '!!raw-loader!/_includes/code/howto/search.hybrid.ts';

-`hybrid` search combines a vector search and a keyword (BM25F) search.
+`Hybrid` search combines a vector search and a keyword (BM25F) search.
 By default, the results are equally weighted.
 To improve search precision, change the [weights](#balance-keyword-and-vector-search) or the [ranking method](#change-the-ranking-method).

 ## Basic hybrid search